the-turing-way/the-turing-way/book/website/reproducible-research/vcs/vcs-git-general.md

 - [Gitkracken](https://www.gitkraken.com/)
 - [Visual Studio Code](https://en.wikipedia.org/wiki/Visual_Studio_Code)

+Even if you are using a terminal you don't have to use the git command line interface you could use a TUI (terminal user interface) for git such as [lazygit](https://github.com/jesseduffield/lazygit) or [gitui](https://github.com/extrawurst/gitui).

 In many cases, one still needs to use the command lines for complex matters, and we present the main Git functions usage in this book (see {ref}`Getting Started with Git<rr-vcs-git>`).